All Episodes

 Thank you for taking my call.

-Um I'm a paramedic in Portland, Oregon in the 911 system, and um it's it's a moderate-sized city.
+I'm a paramedic in Portland, Oregon in the 911 system.

-And then of course the the Medicare coverage.
+And then, of course, the Medicare coverage.

-And one thing that a lot of people don't talk about um is the abuses that the system or that the patients put onto the system uh themselves, especially when their health care is provided for free.
+And one thing that a lot of people don't talk about is the abuses that the system or that the patients put onto the system themselves, especially when their health care is provided for free.

 They don't want to wait in the emergency room.

-Uh that that's a great great point, Jennifer.
+That's a great point, Jennifer.

-Uh this is Mark Stein sitting in for Rush Limbaugh on the EIB network.
+This is Mark Stein sitting in for Rush Limbaugh on the EIB network.

 Mark Stein in for Rush.

-Rush will be back on uh on Monday.
+Rush will be back on Monday.

-This health care thing is winnable, folks.
+This healthcare thing is winnable, folks.

 That's according to the Associated Press.